swaroopmc/MapReduce-SortURI_on_Docker/README.md

-# MapReduce-Word-count-with-sort
+# MapReduce-SortURI_on_Docker

  With the given three weblog files from Canvas, weblog-1995-7-1.txt, weblog-1995-7-2.txt, and weblog-1995-7-3.txt, extracted from http://ita.ee.lbl.gov/html/contrib/NASA-HTTP.html.
 This Java-based code on the MapReduce framework  aggregates the hit count of each URI in those three weblog files and sort hit count in ascending order.

-Further, the program is run on the docker environemnt with a hadoop cluster of 1 namenode and 3 datanodes.
+Further, the program is run on the docker environment with a hadoop cluster of 1 namenode and 3 datanodes.
 The docker-compose file is cloned from https://github.com/sfedyakov/hadoop-271-cluster and those steps were followed to setup hadoop cluster.

 Steps: